 All students also follow one Modern Foreign Language (either Spanish or French) and a humanity based subject (either Geography or History).

-All students can then choose ONE other subject at GCSE from: Art, Catering, Computing, Drama, ICT, Music, PE or Resistant Materials.
+All students can then choose ONE other subject at GCSE from: Art, Catering, Computing, Drama, Music, PE or Resistant Materials.

 For both KS3 and KS4 careers information advice and guidance and PSHE are delivered via our extended tutor time allowing our learners to make informed choices about their futures.